LukeZGD/Legacy-iOS-Kit/README.md

 3. Open a Terminal window
 4. `cd` to where the extracted files are located, and run `./restore.sh`
     - You can also drag `restore.sh` to the Terminal window and press Enter/Return
+    - For Windows users, click `restore.cmd` to run the script
 5. Select options to be used
 6. Follow instructions